-Rexaline is a line of anti-aging, anti-wrinkle skin products that promise to boost your skin’s moisture by hydrating the skin cells.
+Rexaline is a line of anti-aging, anti aging treatments that promise to boost your skin’s moisture by hydrating the skin cells.
 The products are manufactured by Sephora, and are available on the Sephora website.

 There is a contact number and address, and detailed information on how to return the product if the customer is not satisfied.

 How Does It Rate?

 - Rexaline is brands of this product.

 - The brand claims that this cream work for all skin types.